Kwenta/KIPs/content/kips/KIP-26.md

 ## Motivation

-The purpose of the original sovereignty phase campaign remains and is to amplify the launch of Futures, Kwenta mobile design, cross margin, complex orders, and the Kwenta token, resulting in DAO growth and increased product usage., or an Elite Council member must step down/be removed.
+The purpose of the original sovereignty phase campaign remains and is to amplify the launch of Futures, Kwenta mobile design, cross margin, complex orders, and the Kwenta token, resulting in DAO growth and increased product usage.

 ## Specification

 The Sovereignty Phase will take place over the course of 6 weeks:

 ** Week 1-2 (Complete) **
-The Kwenta Sovereignty Phase began on February 14th with the launch of the KWENTA Aelin raise as per KIP-9.
+The Kwenta Sovereignty Phase began on February 14th with the launch of the KWENTA Aelin raise as per KIP-9 and has been completed.

 ** Week 3 (Oct 3rd -  Oct10th) **

 On Monday, October 3rd, Round 1 of the Futures competition will commence.
-The week-long competition will be held where participants will compete to generate the most amount of PNL calculated as a normalized percentage with Kwenta’s Futures product, working their way as high up the leaderboard as possible.
+The week-long competition will be held where participants will compete to generate the most amount of PnL calculated as a normalized percentage with Kwenta’s Futures product, working their way as high up the leaderboard as possible.

 The round one prize pool will include 144 KWENTA:
 * 1st place: 15 KWENTA + Rare Kwenta NFT
 * 2nd place: 10 KWENTA + Rare Kwenta NFT